 -Increases compressive strength, enhances wear resistance under load, and reduces permanent deformation.

--Applications include ball valve components and bridge bearing pads.
+-Applications include ball valve components and Bridge Bearing Pads.

 Carbon/Coke Filled PTFE: